Lehman brokerage trustee eyes $18.3 bln payout

-Dec 2 The trustee liquidating Lehman Brothers Holdings Inc's LEHMQ.PK brokerage unit asked a bankruptcy judge for permission to set aside $18.3 billion of assets to be returned to customers beginning early next year.
+The trustee liquidating Lehman Brothers Holdings Inc's brokerage unit asked a bankruptcy judge for permission to set aside $18.3 billion of assets to be returned to customers beginning early next year.

 That payout represents more than three-fourths of the $23.7 billion of assets controlled by James Giddens, the trustee for the Lehman Brothers Inc unit, according to a filing late Thursday in the U.S. bankruptcy court in Manhattan.